ABOUT US

 Julene Pérez

-At MALDEF, Julene led a campaign to establish a permanent headquarters and non-profit center in downtown Los Angeles.
-At NALEO, she launched a national media campaign with Univision and ABC to highlight the contributions of naturalized citizens and provide naturalization assistance to immigrants.
+At the Mexican American Legal Defense and Educational Fund, Julene served as Vice President of Development and Communications, where she designed and led a capital campaign to secure a building and establish a permanent headquarters and non-profit center in downtown Los Angeles.
+Her early nonprofit career began with the National Association of Latino Elected and Appointed Officials, where she established the organization’s first development department and launched a national media campaign in partnership with Univision and ABC.
+This campaign reached millions of households, highlighting the contributions of naturalized citizens and providing naturalization assistance to immigrants.

-Julene has also been a dedicated board member for several organizations, including the Leadership Advisory of Jolt Texas, the board of directors for Moms Rising, Hispanics in Philanthropy, and the Foundation Consortium for California’s Children and Youth.
+Throughout her career, Julene has held various board and advisory positions, including roles with the Leadership Advisory of Jolt Texas, Moms Rising, Hispanics in Philanthropy, and the Foundation Consortium for California’s Children and Youth.
 She currently serves on the Advisory Board of the UCLA Latino Policy & Politics Institute.

-Julene earned her BA from the University of San Francisco and her Master’s in International Affairs, Economic and Political Development from Columbia University.
-A proud mother and fierce advocate for equal opportunity, she is deeply committed to every child’s well-being and future.
+Julene earned her Bachelor of Arts from the University of San Francisco and a Master’s degree in International Affairs, focusing on Economic and Political Development, from Columbia University.
+A proud mother and passionate advocate for social justice and equal opportunity, Julene is deeply committed to the well-being and future of every child.

 Julene Perez